-The rarer YB is the better bet if you can find one, but you can uprate a YA to suit if you want.
-YTs are extremely rare and their values are dependent on how much you want one plus it may well be a left-hand drive US expat although a fair number were also exported to Commonwealth countries so will be right-hand drivers.
+The rarer YB is the better bet if you can find one, but you can uprate a YA to suit if you want to.
+The YTs are extremely rare and their values are dependant on how much you want one plus it may well be a left-hand drive US expat although a fair number were exported to Commonwealth countries so will be right-hand drivers.

-That said, condition is the most important factor with any Y Type and a capital YA makes a better bet than an average YB.
-You may well find some cars modded with T Series running gear, higher gearing and so on and they certainly make the saloon more suited to modern roads.
+More likely, condition is the most important factor with any Y Type and a capital YA makes a better bet than an average YB.
+You may well find cars modded with T Series running gear, higher gearing and so on and they certainly make the saloon more suited to modern roads.

-Compared to the T Series, the Y Type remains a bargain.
-Even the best is unlikely to exceed £15,000 although you may have to double that for a YT drophead, when one comes along, that is.
-Average-to-good saloons cost £8-10,000 and projects around £2500 irrespective of model.
+Compared to the T Series, the Y Type is a bargain.
+Even the best of the best is unlikely to exceed £15,000 although you can expect to pay double for a YT drophead, when one comes along that is.
+Average-to-good saloons cost £8-10,000 and projects around £3000 irrespective of